navinbarnwal/jivrusAssesment/README.md

 # What's this repo?

 This repo was an assesment asked by Jivrus technologies for me to do it as an assesment for Interview when I applied.
-Since I didn't completed on the given time I wasn't shortlisted but I did it anyway.
+Since I didn't complete on the given time I wasn't shortlisted but I did it anyway.

 ## Demo working Assesment :-
 [Click to see Demo](https://navinbarnwal.github.io/jivrusAssesment/)